 - Water the new plants regularly.

 Blue Fescue is an excellent ornamental grass to have in your outdoor space.
-This perennial grass has a unique appearance and colour and makes a fascinating accent plant all year round.
+This perennial grass has a unique appearance and color and makes a fascinating accent plant all year round.

 It is incredibly easy to care for and grow Blue Fescue plants.
 They are resistant to many things that usually threaten most garden plants, and they can adapt to various conditions.
 Are you already growing Blue Fescue?
 Share your thoughts in the comment section!